 The Academy of Free Travel

 Hitchhiking is popular in many countries.
-It is a favorite pastime in Europe and a
+It is a favorite pastime in

 common way of travel for many people in Asia and Africa.
 A few decades ago, it was